The American Automobile Industry in World War Two

 This tank is dated 1943.
 Author's photo.

-Another excellent example of the LeRoi air compressor truck is this on display at the World War II American Experience Museum in Gettysburg, PA.
+This excellent example of the LeRoi air compressor truck is on display at the World War II American Experience Museum in Gettysburg, PA.
+The Museum has on display a complete set of the tools that were part of the compressor truck's equipment.
+This is the only place I know of that this equipment can be seen.
 Author's photo.

 Author's photo.